TN 30 (11-24)

 NOTE: Do not complete an SSA-821-BK when earnings are “clearly not SGA.”
 For a definition of “clearly not SGA,” see DI 10505.003.

-NOTE: It is not necessary to develop work incentive information if the evidence shows that the difference between gross and countable earnings would not change the ultimate SGA determination.
-For information about determining countable income, see DI 10505.003.
+NOTE: It is not necessary to develop work incentive information if the evidence shows that the difference between gross and countable earnings would not change the SGA determination.
+For information about determining countable income, see DI 10505.010.

 C. Verifying earnings for post-entitlement determinations

-1. Policy for paid earnings versus earned earnings
+1. Policy for earnings when paid versus when earned

-The Bipartisan Budget Act of 2015 simplifies post entitlement SGA determinations by allowing us to presume earnings were earned in the month they were paid.
-However, prior to applying this paid versus earned assumption, evaluate any readily available earnings verification sources and determine when earnings were earned.
+Section 825 of The Bipartisan Budget Act of 2015 simplifies post-entitlement SGA determinations by allowing us to presume post-entitlement earnings were earned in the month they were paid.
+Evaluate any readily available earnings verification sources and determine when earnings were earned.
 If there is no readily available evidence to determine when earnings were earned, use other sources of earnings verification even if the earnings source only documents when earnings are paid.
 This policy applies to all post-entitlement determinations made after September 23, 2016, including trial work period and reopening determinations.

 NOTE: Our Due Process notice advises beneficiaries that we may have used earnings information based on when paid and advises the beneficiary of the opportunity to provide additional information regarding when the pay was earned.

 Verify earnings using the following sources in order.
-If you believe evidence from a source is not accurate, proceed down the priority list to find more accurate earnings information.
+If you believe evidence from a source is not accurate, proceed down the priority list to find earnings that are more accurate.
+The Consolidated Wage Page (CWP) displays a consolidated view of commonly used wage data sources via the Electronic Disability Collect System (EDCS).

-Use paystubs that are available at the time of the review.
-Check the paystub table in eWork for submitted wages.
-If the paystub table has paystubs from two or more sources for the same employer for the same period of time, but the amounts conflict, select the paystub in the following order:
+Use earnings information that indicates when the monthly earnings were earned.
+Check the pay stub table in eWork for submitted wages.
+If the pay stub table has earnings from two or more sources for the same employer for the same period, but the information conflicts or is duplicate, prioritize the earnings in the following order:

 • Earning posted by a Social Security employee (SSAE)

-Use the Pay Distribution Calculator to convert weekly or bi-weekly earnings into monthly totals.
-Record monthly earnings on the eWork Earnings Details screen, and code them as verified by Paystubs.
+eWork automatically converts pay stub information into monthly totals based on pay periods.
+Select the “verified by” code of Pay Stub for SSAE, myWR, and ENI earnings.
 For any months that you are unable to determine an accurate amount, proceed to the next available earnings source.
-You may use a combination of paystubs and other earnings sources to complete the review.
+You may use a combination of earnings sources to complete the review.

-NOTE: You may also use paystub evidence stored in other repositories.
-For example, the Supplemental Security Income monthly wage verification application (SSIMWV) or paystubs scanned into the claims file user interface (CFUI).
-Use SSIMWV paystubs only if they include pay period information, and you can determine when the pay was earned.
+NOTE: You may also use pay stub evidence stored in other repositories.
+For example, you may also use the Supplemental Security Income Monthly Wage Verification Application (SSIMWV) or pay stubs scanned in Evidence Portal.
+Use SSIMWV pay stubs only if they include pay period information, and you can determine when the pay was earned.

-If the beneficiary can provide paystubs information within 15 days for field offices or 35 days for processing service centers, use paystub data.
-When pay period start and end dates are available, use the Pay Distribution Calculator to convert weekly or bi-weekly earnings from paystubs into monthly totals.
-Record monthly earnings on the eWork Earnings Details screen, and code them as verified by Paystubs.
-If paystub information is incomplete or inconsistent, and additional evidence of earnings is needed, proceed to next source of earnings.
-You may use a combination of paystubs and other earnings sources to complete the review.
+If the beneficiary can provide pay stub information within 15 days for field offices (FO) or 35 days for processing service centers (PSC), use the pay stub data.
+When pay period start and end dates are available, enter the earnings into the eWork pay stub table. eWork will convert earnings into monthly totals.
+Code as "verified by" Pay Stubs.
+If pay stub information is incomplete or inconsistent, and you need additional evidence of earnings, proceed to the next source of earnings.
+You may use a combination of pay stubs and other earnings sources to complete the review.

 Check SSI systems for verified monthly earnings.
-Input the earnings into eWork and code them as SSI wages.
+Input the earnings into the eWork Earnings Details screen and code as "verified by" SSI wages.
+Code as "verified by" NDNH.

 Check the NDNH for quarterly earnings.
-Use the date work started information from the SSA-821-BK or the date hired information from the NDNH to determine the number of months worked in the quarter, and divide the earnings amount accordingly.
-If there is no SSA-821-BK and no date hired information on the NDNH, divide quarterly earnings by three, and enter monthly earnings on the eWork Earnings Details screen.
-Show verified by NDNH.
+Use the date work started information from the SSA-821-BK or the date hired information from the NDNH to determine the number of months worked in the quarter and divide the earnings amount accordingly.
+If there is no SSA-821-BK and no date hired information on the NDNH, divide quarterly earnings by three and enter monthly earnings on the eWork Earnings Details screen.

 Check the SEQY or DEQY.
-Use the date work started information from the SSA-821-BK or the date hired information from the NDNH to determine the number of months worked in the year, and divide the earnings amount accordingly.
-If you are unable to determine the number of months worked in the year, use the Quick Distribution button to distribute earnings throughout the year, and show verified by SEQY/DEQY.
+Use the date work started information from the SSA-821-BK or the date hired information from the NDNH to determine the number of months worked in the year and divide the earnings amount accordingly.
+If you are unable to determine the number of months worked in the year, use the Quick Distribution button to distribute earnings throughout the year and code as "verified by" SEQY/DEQY.

-NOTE: If the employer participates in an SSA-approved third party payroll provider, but you are unable to access the information because you do not have appropriate authorization (i.e., you do not have a signed/attested SSA-821-BK), do not send the SSA-L725.
+NOTE: If the employer participates in an SSA-approved electronic wage verification company, but you are unable to access the information because you do not have appropriate authorization (i.e., you do not have a signed/attested SSA-8240), do not send the SSA-L725.

 D. Verifying earnings for Initial Claims